Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 - The Razorbacks have been favored by 14.5 points or more three times this season and have covered the spread in two of them.

-- Arkansas' games this year have gone over the total in seven out of 12 opportunities (58.3%).
+- Arkansas' games this year have gone over the point total in 58.3% of its opportunities (seven times in 12 games with a set point total).

 - When Arkansas records more than 34.7 points, it is 5-1 against the spread and 4-2 overall.

-- In games that Arkansas churns out more than 447.2 yards, the team is 4-2 against the spread and 3-3 overall.
+- In games that Arkansas piles up more than 447.2 yards, the team is 4-2 against the spread and 3-3 overall.

-- The Razorbacks have eight giveaways this season, while the Tigers have 15 takeaways .
+- The Razorbacks have turned the ball over eight times this season, seven fewer than the Tigers have forced (15).

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.